npg70/galbreath-old/README.md

 [David Stewart Galbraith, Esq.](/people/galbraith-david-stewart-1782.md) perhaps owned a number of lands in Argyll.
 He became lawyer and presented at many Kirk Sessions in Campbeltown.
 He had many children in Campbeltown.
 However they all drifted away, and I don't believe there any direct male descendants left.

+## Patrick Galbreath / Jean Watson

+TBD [Patrick Galbreath](/people/galbreath-patrick-1712.md) and Jean Watson had six children, but unclear who he is and no records about children.

 ## Lachlan Galbraith, Ferryman

 [Lachlan Galbraith](/people/galbraith-lachlan-1878.md), b.
 1878 was a ferryman at Saddell.